Frequently Asked Questions

 With regard to the adult witness (person over the age of 18 years), no special qualifications are required.
 The adult who signs the certificate to confirm practice with a trainer device should refer to instructions on the ASCIA Action Plans or the instructional videos on the ASCIA website: www.allergy.org.au/health-professionals/anaphylaxis-resources

-During social distancing restrictions due to the COVID-19 pandemic in 2020, an adult within the same residence may witness correct administration of an adrenaline autoinjector trainer device.
+During social distancing restrictions due to the COVID-19 pandemic in 2020 and ongoing, an adult within the same residence may witness correct administration of an adrenaline autoinjector trainer device.
 If this isn’t possible, correct administration may be witnessed by an adult over a video call and signed off with a digital signature.

 Question: I am having trouble registering.
 I have not received an email and can't log in.